endo5501/WinSelector/README.md

 - **Always on Top**: Panel stays visible above other windows for instant access
 - **Auto-refresh**: Window list updates every 2 seconds to reflect system changes
 - **Vertical Flow Layout**: Windows arranged vertically, wrapping to new columns as needed
+- **Global Shortcut**: Toggle visibility instantly with the Home key

 ## Screenshots